Pipelines-DAL-NSRI/extractmarkers/README.md

 @param *markerID* (required) asks whether the markers will be extracted by rsID.
 Set to FALSE if using positions.

 @param *snps.list* (required) is a text file containing the list of markers to be extracted.
-#' If using rsIDs, each line should correspond to one marker.
-If using POS (positions), there should be 4 columns: [1] chromosome numner (integer), [2] starting base position, [3] final base position, and [4] output file name.
+If using rsIDs, each line should correspond to one marker.
+If using POS (positions), there should be 4 columns: [1] chromosome number (integer), [2] starting base position, [3] final base position, and [4] output file name.

 @param *output* (required) is the user's desired output name.